marianavalerio/M3_Ionizable_Lipids_draft/Lipid_parameters/README.md

 ## Ionizable_lipid_library
 > In here you will find a collection of ionizable lipid models

-## Litterature_known_lipids
+## Literature_known_lipids
-> For well kown ionizable lipids from the litterature, look here.
+> For well kown ionizable lipids from the litterature, look here

 ## Sterols
-> natural sterol parameters can be found in here
+> Natural sterol parameters can be found in here

 ## Fragments
 > All the fragments that has been parameterized, can be found in here